srlabs/phink/book/src/BENCHMARKS.md

 number of
 lines covered divided the number of reachable lines, as a percentage.

+> ⚠️ The point of the benchmark is to demonstrate how much coverage is reachable within a day of fuzzing without doing
+> proper seed creation.
+In a real fuzzing campaign, the developers would aim for 100% coverage, by creating seeds,
+> adding `GenesisConfig` values, more (E2E) tests extracted with `seed-generator`, etc.

 ### Benchmarks

 | Contract name | Coverage percent | Average speed (_execs/sec_)                        | AFL++ corpus size | Using Phink seed generation |